CompactFlash

 CompactFlash's popularity is declining as CFexpress is taking over.
-As of 2022, both Canon and Nikon newest high end cameras, e.g. the Canon EOS R5, Canon EOS R3, and Nikon Z 9 use CFexpress cards for the higher performance required to record 8K video.
+As of 2022, both Canon and Nikon's newest high end cameras, e.g. the Canon EOS R5, Canon EOS R3, and Nikon Z9 use CFexpress cards for the higher performance required to record 8K video.

-Traditional CompactFlash cards use the Parallel ATA interface, but in 2008, a variant of CompactFlash, CFast was announced.
+Traditional CompactFlash cards use a miniaturized variant of the 16-bit PCMCIA interface.
+This PCMCIA interface is closely related to the Parallel ATA interface as both are based on the ISA bus.
+CompactFlash Revision 2.0 (2003) added support for UDMA transfer modes.
+In 2008, CFast, a variant of CompactFlash, was announced as successor.
 CFast (also known as CompactFast) is based on the Serial ATA interface.

 In November 2010, SanDisk, Sony and Nikon presented a next generation card format to the CompactFlash Association.
 The new format has a similar form factor to CF/CFast but is based on the PCI Express interface instead of Parallel ATA or Serial ATA.
 With potential read and write speeds of 1 Gbit/s (125 MB/s) and storage capabilities beyond 2 TiB, the new format is aimed at high-definition camcorders and high-resolution digital cameras, but the new cards are not backward compatible with either CompactFlash or CFast.
 The XQD card format was officially announced by the CompactFlash Association in December 2011.